donaldRwilliams/vICC/paper.md

 # Conclusion
-The **vICC** package allows researchers to investigate variability in intraclass correlation coefficients.
+The **vICC** package allows researchers to investigate variability in the intraclass correlation coefficient.
 In the future, the suite of models will be expanded to allow for partitioning the variance among several grouping variables.